 For most people, the occasional drink is not harmful and may even offer some health benefits, but for the millions who abuse alcohol or are alcoholics, alcohol is a dangerous poison.

-Alcohol is well-known to be a mitochondrial toxin and specifically a neurotoxin.
+Alcohol is well-known to be a mitochondrial poison and specifically a neurotoxin.

 Women are physiologically more sensitive to alcohol than men because their bodies tend to have lower water and higher fat contents.
 Alcohol abuse seems to have more serious long-term consequences for women, although excessive alcohol especially affects men, their brains, their memory, and their testosterone and estrogen levels through liver damage.
 Men who drink more than 36 grams of alcohol (or 2-1/2 drinks per day) increase memory loss by up to six years.